JaKXz/jakxz.github.io/src/routes/resume/+page.md

 [Shopify](https://shopify.com) | _Senior Web Developer_<br>
 Nov **2020** - Mar **2023**

-- Championed the successful release of interactive codeblocks and enabled live rendering of shopify liquid templating language.
-This improved satisfaction and helpfulness by 25%.
+- Championed the successful release of interactive codeblocks and enabled live rendering of Shopify liquid templating language.
+This improved satisfaction by >=25%.
-- Delivered the new vite-powered shopify app template (React, Node), improving adoption of best practices for shopify developers and over 500 new stars for the repo since shipping.
+- Delivered new Vite-powered Shopify app template (React, Node), improving adoption of best practices for Shopify developers and over 500 new GitHub stars for the repository in 2 months.
-- Shipped a complex integration with a postal carrier for 2MM+ merchants, iterating over multiple solutions and fixes to now see over 80% adoption.
+- Shipped an integration with a major postal carrier for all Canadian merchants with over 80% adoption rate.
-- Co-authored and implemented a new design system for shopify.dev to support dark mode & colour themes to WCAG accessibility standards.
+- Co-authored and implemented a new design system for Shopify.dev to support dark mode + multi-theming to WCAG accessibility standards.
 - Contributed to the industry leading redesign of Shopify's REST & GraphQL API documentation.
+- Communicated with cross-functional teams to ensure seamless integration of web application components.
-- Mentored early-career developers to improve their technical skills and knowledge of best practices.
+- Mentored early-career developers to improve skills and knowledge of best practices.
-- Conducted interviews for early career developers and helped improve the interview and evaluation process by helping standardize the tests/questions used.
+- Conducted interviews for early career developers and improved the interview and evaluation process; led to successful hires of high potential candidates.

 [Paddle HR](https://www.paddlehr.com) (acq.
 LinkedIn) | _Senior UX + Fullstack Developer_<br>
 May **2019** - Oct **2020**

 - Designed and led the implementation of robust & extensible JAMstack architecture and design system for Paddle's main product offering.
-A lot of care went in to the tools chosen [and avoided], and it paid off: functionality that's easy to define, structure, and fix with tests; consistent visual language and principles, and fast adoption of new technologies.
+Championed careful consideration of functionality that's easy to define, structure, and fix with tests.
-- Drove the adoption of GraphQL to easily build useful UIs on top of our 440MM+ pt dataset on career history and skills trajectories and derive useful insights for 30K+ enterprise users.
+- Led the adoption of GraphQL to easily build useful UIs on top of our 440MM+ pt dataset on career history and skills trajectories and derive useful insights for 30K+ enterprise users.
 - Introduced thorough automated testing practices and code consistency for our Python codebases, resulting in faster and more reliable delivery.
-- Supervised a Junior Developer and mentored them through daily processes and ad hoc projects helping them become a quickly contributing member of the team.
+- Supervised a Junior Developer and mentored them through daily processes and ad hoc projects helping them become a contributing member of the team.
-- Facilitated team retrospectives & pruned meetings leading to immediate & continuous improvement in our process and effectiveness of experiments.
+- Facilitated team retrospectives & pruned meetings leading to immediate and continuous improvement in our process and effectiveness of experiments.
 - Reviewed several applicants and conducted personal and technical interviews.
 Received positive feedback from all applicants for the interview process and mentorship provided.

 [Nulogy](http://nulogy.com) | _Fullstack Developer_<br>